ABOUT THE CLUB

 The Clubs inaugural meeting held on Friday 14th October at Callaghan Park was marred by rain but the meeting went ahead before a fair crowd.
 The main event on the six race program was the Central Queensland Bracelet of seven furlongs and was won by the favourite Young Skopelos, owned by Mrs L. Brittain, trained by R. Cameron and ridden by C. Stanners.

 The Saturday meeting was held under blue skies and had a good crowd in attendance.
 The feature event, the Rockhampton Amateur Handicap nine furlongs was won easily by Owen Moore, owned and ridden by J. T. Rogers and trained by P. Kuder.
 The two meetings were financially successful and launched the Amateurs as a major player in racing in Central Queensland.

 The Club raced again in 1922, 1923 ,1924, 1925 but went into recess due to droughts and the onset of the depression.
 The Club resumed in 1934 promoting racing in Central Queensland until the war years 1942 to 1944.
 When conditions improved the Club once again resumed its place on the Rockhampton racing calendar.

 The Club has served the racing community well over many years with first class racing and good prize money and has assisted the Rockhampton Jockey Club with their promotion of the Winter Racing Carnival.

-The Club celebrates its Centenary in 2021.
+The Club celebrated its Centenary in 2021.